ZGC-EmbodyAI/LangForce/README.md

 The LangForce checkpoint used for this evaluation is publicly available on Hugging Face: **[LiamLian0727/LangForce_VLA_Arena](https://huggingface.co/LiamLian0727/LangForce_VLA_Arena)**

-> There is currently a minor bug in starVLA’s VLA-Arena evaluation.
+> :warning: There is currently a minor bug in starVLA’s VLA-Arena evaluation.
 Please refer to PR [#430](https://github.com/starVLA/starVLA/pull/430) to reproduce LangForce’s performance on VLA-Arena.

 ## 🤖 Real-World Deployment